cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 <HighlightBox type="info">

-In case you want to take a refresher of ICS and the different layers, take a look at the section [What is IBC?](./what-is-ibc.md).
+For a refresher on ICS and the different layers, see the section [What is IBC?](./what-is-ibc.md).

 </HighlightBox>

 **Light clients** confirm that received packets are verified.
 With this approach, an IBC chain is not required to maintain a **full node** for the verification of state changes of another chain.
 A **relayer** has access to both full nodes and passes headers from full nodes to the light clients.

-Before a **connection** can be established - a connection handshake starts - chain A will create a light client for chain B and chain B will create a light client for chain A.
+Before a **connection** can be established (before a connection handshake starts), chain A will create a light client for chain B and chain B will create a light client for chain A.

-Start with [`msg_serve.go`](https://github.com/cosmos/ibc-go/blob/main/modules/core/keeper/msg_server.go), this is where the messages come in.
-In it, we first see a `CreateClient` function:
+Messages arrive in [`msg_serve.go`](https://github.com/cosmos/ibc-go/blob/main/modules/core/keeper/msg_server.go).
+Here, we first see a `CreateClient` function:

 ```go
 // CreateClient defines a rpc handler method for MsgCreateClient.